For the most part, the true impact of loneliness doesnâ€™t really hit people until they leave the confines of school.

 Take the initiative.

-waiting for everyone else to make the first move.
+Everybody is always waiting for everyone else to make the first move.

 Itâ€™s just that everybody is too afraid to make the fist move.